TU-Darmstadt-APQ/PDH_photodiode/README.md

 PDH photodiode
 ===================
-Wideband photodetector based on a PIN photodiode and a transimpedance amplifier (TIA).
+Wideband photodetector based on a Si-PIN photodiode ([Hamamatsu S9055-01](https://www.hamamatsu.com/resources/pdf/ssd/s9055_series_kpin1065e.pdf)) and a transimpedance amplifier (TIA).
 The detector features an additional non-inverting (voltage) amplifier stage AC-coupled to the TIA designed for the purpose of Pound-Drever-Hall (PDH) laser locking.

 ![PDH photodiode](PDH_photodiode.png)